mohammadsalmani28/faker/readme.md

 # My Faker
 My faker is a package for laravel.
-This package created for making fake data in your project. please dont use it for create spam. thanks for using our package!
+This package created for making fake data in your project. please dont use it for create spam. thanks for using my package!

 ## Installation